Game of the Year Award

 Selection of Judges

-The Judges for the 2008 Game Critics Awards are determined at the sole
+The Voting Publications for the 2017 Game Critics Awards are determined at the sole

-and hardware developers.
-This list is provided only to assist in booking
+hardware developers.
+This list is provided to assist in

-Before E3, the Game Critics Awards Co-Chairmen determine the list of
+Before E3, the Game Critics Awards determine the list of

-as to which categories will be open for voting.
-The inclusion of a category one
+categories that will be eligible for voting.
+The inclusion of a

-year does not necessarily dictate that it will be included in future years.
-In
+category one year does not necessarily dictate that it will be included

 Best of Show